Overview - what will I learn?

 Subject to approval, this course will also be offered as an Integrated Masters course and, subject to meeting the progression requirements, students on the BSc course may have the option of transferring onto the Integrated Masters course and completing a fourth year at Level 7 for the award of MSci.

-A level: ABB including mathematics or a science subject
+A level: ABB including a science subject

 IB: 34 points with a minimum of 4 in English